Common Reasons for Porcelain Veneers Replacement

 Color of the Teeth No Longer Matches the Veneers

 Over time and with exposure to certain foods and drinks, it's normal for the natural teeth to become discolored.
 However, porcelain veneers do not discolor like natural teeth.
 For some people, this may cause a noticeable difference in color between the natural teeth and the porcelain veneers.
 Teeth whitening treatments can also cause a noticeable difference in color since veneers do not respond to whitening treatments as the natural teeth do.
 When the veneers no longer match the color of the teeth, they will need to be replaced to restore uniformity.

 Is It Time to Replace Your Porcelain Veneers?

-If you have noticed any of these issues with your porcelain veneers, it may be time for replacement.
-For more information about porcelain veneers replacement or to find out if it's right for you, we welcome you to schedule a consultation with Dr. Couvelis.
+If you have noticed any of these issues with your porcelain veneers, it may be time for a replacement.
+For more information about porcelain veneers replacement or to find out if it's right for you, we welcome you to request an appointment with Dr. Couvelis.